ShujianQian/epic-artifact/README.md

    This script will run the experiments for roughly `5` hours.
 Assuming mail delivery works (as described above), you will receive an email when the experiments are done.

 ## 4. Process the Experiment Outputs
+The evaluation is almost complete!
+The following steps for processing the experiment outputs are relatively short.
 1. Parse the outputs of the experiments.
    ```bash
    # in epic-artifact